We rely on our volunteers - local people who give their time in a variety of ways to support our work.

 You can volunteer to support us by:

-CVA Trustees and Staff are committed to providing a high quality volunteering experience.
+CVA Trustees and staff are committed to providing a high quality volunteering experience.
 We know that we benefit hugely by having volunteers involved with our work.
-Some of the key benefits have been indentified as:
+Some of the key benefits have been identified as:

 - our volunteers bring insight and empathy to our project delivery

 - we can access skills and expertise

 - because it helps people get a foot on the ladder by offering experience and training

 - it links us directly to our local community